-Our commitment to inclusion and maintaining learners with sometimes extreme SEMH and challenging behaviours on our roll in order to give them the best life chances moving forwards, meant that the outcomes we aimed to achieve in our previous strategy by the end of 2022 were therefore not fully realised.
-A full review of the disadvantaged cohort analysed by subgroups will help break this down and plan for next year.
+Our commitment to inclusion and maintaining learners with sometimes extreme SEMH and challenging behaviours on our roll in order to give them the best life chances moving forwards continues to lower our overall progress score, but this is significantly improved on last year.

-Although overall attendance in 2022/23 was lower than pre-pandemic figures, it was well above the national average for the year.
-However, the attendance of exam groups was significantly lower than that of other year groups in the school.
-At times when all pupils were expected to attend school, absence among disadvantaged pupils was 4% higher than their peers and persistent absence 17.5% higher.
-These gaps are larger than in previous years, particularly for students who are persistently absent, which is why attendance is a key focus of our current plan.
+Although overall attendance in 2023/24 was lower than pre-pandemic figures, it was well above the national average for the year and a significant increase on the previous academic year.
+However, the attendance of exam groups was lower than that of most other year groups in the school.
+At times when all pupils were expected to attend school, absence among disadvantaged pupils was 2% higher than their peers though persistent absenteeism was higher among non-disadvantaged students than their disadvantaged peers.
+This is a huge improvement on the previous academic year, particularly on persistent absenteeism.

-Our assessments demonstrated that the pandemic has had what now appears to be a long term or permanent effect on pupil behaviour, wellbeing and mental health which have all significantly deteriorated.
-The number of students with SEMH continues to increase year on year and has had a noticeable impact on the running of the school, consequently becoming a key strategic focus and area for development.
-The impact is particularly acute for disadvantaged pupils.
-We used pupil premium funding to provide wellbeing and academic support as well as targeted interventions where required, with a particular focus on reducing suspensions and lost learning time.
+The number of students with SEMH has had a noticeable impact on the running of the school, consequently becoming a key strategic focus and area for development.
+Students with significant SEMH needs have intensive input from the support team we call the Bridge.
+A large proportion of these students are disadvantaged.
+We used pupil premium funding to provide wellbeing and academic support as well as targeted interventions where required, with a particular focus on reducing suspensions and lost learning time by investing significant time understanding these student's needs and strategies that will help them remain in lessons and in school to ensure their life chances are maximised.